86th Academy Awards: Winners and nominees

 The nominees for the 86th Academy Awards were announced on January 16, 2014, at 5:38 a.m.
 PST (13:38 UTC), at the Samuel Goldwyn Theater in Beverly Hills, California, by Cheryl Boone Isaacs, president of the academy, and actor Chris Hemsworth.
 American Hustle and Gravity tied for the most nominations with ten each.

 The winners were announced during the awards ceremony on March 2, 2014.
 American Hustle became David O. Russell's second consecutive film to earn nominations in all acting categories and the fifteenth film overall in Oscar history to achieve this distinction, but the first such film to not win any since 1936's My Man Godfrey.
 It also was the third film after Gangs of New York and True Grit to lose all ten of its nominations.
-Steve McQueen became the first black director to direct a Best Picture winner and the third such person to receive a nomination for directing.
-Alfonso Cuarón became the first person of Mexican descent to win Best Director.
+12 Years a Slave, directed by Steve McQueen, became the second film by a black director to receive a nomination for Best Picture and the first to win.
+McQueen became the third black person to receive a nomination for Best Directing and the first black Best Picture co-winner.
+John Ridley became the second black winner for writing.
+Alfonso Cuarón became the first person of Latin American descent to win Best Director.

 With Matthew McConaughey and Jared Leto's respective wins in the Best Actor and Best Supporting Actor categories, Dallas Buyers Club was the fifth film to win both male acting awards.
-Additionally, 3 other films (American Hustle, 12 Years a Slave, and The Wolf of Wall Street) also received nominations for both Best Actor and Best Supporting Actor.
+Megan Ellison became the first woman to score two Best Picture nominations in the same year.
+At 23, Jennifer Lawrence became the youngest actress to earn her third nomination.
 Cate Blanchett became the sixth actress to have won both female acting awards in her career.
 Lupita Nyong'o was the sixteenth Oscar acting winner to win for a debut film performance and the ninth Best Supporting Actress recipient to achieve this feat.
-Best Original Song co-winner Robert Lopez became the youngest individual to win an Academy, Emmy, Grammy, and Tony Award and the twelfth person overall to earn these accolades.
+Best Original Song co-winner Robert Lopez became the youngest individual to win all four major American entertainment awatds (Oscar, Emmy, Grammy, and Tony) and the 12th person overall to earn these accolades.